pierre-nygard/key-manager/README.md

 This is a revamp project of my old Console Key Manager.

 Building this one using WPF while I'm learning how to use Generic Host.
-This became a fun experiment on how to use GH with WPF Applications.
+This became a fun experiment on how to use Generic Host with WPF Applications.